adamdollar/genablog/README.md

 # genablog

-NOTICE: This software is still under development.
-I will iron out the bugs over time.

 Stupid simple blogging

 Genablog is a very simple blogging tool.
 It can be used to manage html/css/javascript blogs that do not require a database backend.